Sarah Earney Architecture & Conservation

 Sarah qualified as an architect in 2007 and prior to founding her own practice she worked for studios in London leading a variety of schemes for the repair, refurbishment, conversion and extension of historic buildings.
 This included the £6m scheme for fire-damaged grade II listed Friars Mill in Leicester and the complex conversion of a Brutalist college building sited within a scheduled ancient monument.

-Sarah is a Quinquennial Inspector to a number of churches within the Dioceses of London, she is also on the approved list of inspectors for the Southwark, Winchester and Guildford dioceses and understands the Faculty process.
+Sarah is a Quinquennial Inspector to a number of churches within the Dioceses of London, Southwark and Winchester, she is also on the approved list of inspectors for the Guildford dioceses and understands the Faculty process.

 Beyond her practice she is a Fellow of the Royal Society of Arts, an examiner for the RIBA North West Professional Practice course and guest tutors at the Leicester School of Architecture.